alemar11/ios-watchos-tvos-macos-resources/README.md

 ##View

 ####🔹 *Obj-C*
+* [JTFadingInfoView](https://github.com/JunichiT/JTFadingInfoView) - JTFadingInfoView is google's material design like notification view with smooth fade in/out animation features, based on UIButton subclass.
 * [TwitterCover](https://github.com/cyndibaby905/TwitterCover) - TwitterCover is a parallax top view with real time blur effect to any UIScrollView, inspired by Twitter for iOS.

 ####🔸 *Swift*